 Cal-E-Force General Information

 ETP continues to implement new technology infrastructures to support remote working and access for both staff and stakeholders.
 A key component is the roll out of the full Cal-E-Force System; the cornerstone to support ETP application and contract management processes.
-The System is currently used to support the contracts migrated from the Employee Training Management System (ETMS) and will now start to support contracts from the legacy system and new contract approved by the ETP Panel.
+The System is supporting the contracts migrated from the Employee Training Management System (ETMS) and will now start to support contracts from the legacy system and new contract approved by the ETP Panel.

 Open: Monday – Friday 9:00am – 12:00pm & 1:00pm – 4:00pm

 - ETP’s Application process is now available in Cal-E-Force as of September 30th, 2021 for all new Single Employer and Multiple Employer Applications (MEC).
 This application mirrors the current paper application and eligibility data gathered.
 Its features are also based on inputs from our Stakeholders during needs assessments in 2021.
 Reference guides are available and posted below.
 Live User support sessions for Registration and Application questions are available: Thursday, September 30th thru Tuesday, October 5th – 9am-12pm & 1pm-4pm (excluding weekend)